 The Company is an exploration stage company and this involves a high degree of risk.
 The Company has not determined whether its mineral property interests contain reserves of ore and currently has not earned any revenues from its mineral property interests and, therefore, does not generate cash flows from operations.
 The Company's primary source of funds comes from the issuance of share capital and proceeds from debt.
+Recently the Company has generated cash inflows from the disposition of marketable securities.
 The Company is not subject to any externally imposed capital requirements.